Live rankings and performance data for 257+ for-impact YouTube channels across New York City Metro.Updated weekly

 How New York City nonprofit YouTube channels compare to national nonprofit and industry benchmarks — and where the biggest opportunities for growth are hiding.

-The typical New York City nonprofit has 7.3K subscribers, well above the 1.0K national median for small nonprofits.
+The typical New York City nonprofit has 1.2K subscribers, on par with the 1.0K national median for small nonprofits.

-The typical New York City channel gets 1.3K views per video, well above the 400 national median.
+The typical New York City channel gets 597 views per video, close to the 400 national median.

-The typical New York City nonprofit uploads 4 videos per 90 days vs. 4 nationally.
-34 of 47 channels are active — solid consistency.
+The typical New York City nonprofit uploads 3 videos per 90 days vs. 4 nationally.
+Only 175 of 257 channels are active.
+Consistency is the #1 growth lever.

 Where most channels fall — the majority have under 5K subscribers